What are the worst camping mistakes you can make?

 From hiking trails to fishing to amusement parks or the ocean or lake, Knowing about these locations will help fill your day with enjoyment and excitement.

-Bring the proper clothing for your climate and location.
+Camping mistakes are avoided by bringing the proper clothing for your climate and location.

 By doing the proper research, you now know what clothing you need to bring with you.